ShahjahanVighio/Generate-Leads-with-Google-Maps-Using-N8N/README.md

 3. **Link Credentials:** Authenticate your Google Sheets and HTTP Request (`GMaps API`) nodes using your secure private developer credentials.
 4. **Execute:** Fire the manual trigger or activate the production schedule to start extracting hyper-local business data completely on autopilot.

----

-## 📄 License
-This workflow blueprint is open-source and available under the [MIT License](LICENSE).